 Eddie Huang and Food as Cultural ExpressionPosted: July 15, 2012

 I’m not much of a foodie.
 I haven’t been to a lot of New York hot spots, nor could I name any celebrity chefs.
-Part of it is I hate waiting in lines, and the other part of it is I hardly ever leave my neighborhood for food.
+Part of it is I hate waiting in lines, and the other part of it is I hardly ever leave my neighborhood to eat.
 Plus, good dining is quite literally an acquired taste, and my palate (and foodie vocabulary) is probably not so refined or evolved as to be able to truly appreciate (or praise) great food.

 I do, however, follow chef and writer Eddie Huang‘s blog Fresh Off The Boat, which is hilarious (his recaps of Girls episodes are gold).
 For those of who don’t know who he is, Eddie owns the Taiwanese restaurant BaoHaus in Manhattan and is something of a food personality in New York City.
 He’s extremely outspoken and likely has his share of enemies in the culinary world, but his irreverent writing voice is fearless and funny, and I respect the way he challenges stereotypes and champions minority voices and perspectives.
 Plus, I always admire Asian Americans, and people in general, who succeed while breaking the mold of parental and societal expectations.